 We develop, manufacture, market, sell and support veterinary products.
-Our business is comprised of two reportable segments, Core Companion Animal Health ("CCA"), which represented 85% of Pro forma 2013 revenue and Other Vaccines, Pharmaceuticals and Products ("OVP"), which represented 15% of Pro forma 2013 revenue.
+Our business is comprised of two reportable segments, Core Companion Animal Health ("CCA"), which represented 81% of our revenue for the twelve months ended December 31, 2014 (which we define as "LTM") and Other Vaccines, Pharmaceuticals and Products ("OVP"), which represented 19% of LTM revenue.

-The Core Companion Animal Health segment ("CCA") includes, primarily for canine and feline use, blood testing instruments and supplies, digital imaging products, software and services, and single use products and services such as heartworm diagnostic tests, heartworm preventive products, allergy immunotherapy products and allergy testing.
+The CCA segment includes, primarily for canine and feline use, blood testing instruments and supplies, digital imaging products, software and services, and single use products and services such as heartworm diagnostic tests, heartworm preventive products, allergy immunotherapy products and allergy testing.

-Blood testing and other non-imaging instruments and supplies represented approximately 34% of our Pro forma 2013 revenue.
+Blood testing and other non-imaging instruments and supplies represented approximately 36% of our LTM revenue.
 Many products in this area involve placing an instrument in the field and generating future revenue from consumables, including items such as supplies and service, as that instrument is used.
-Approximately 28% of our Pro forma 2013 revenue resulted from the sale of such consumables to an installed base of instruments and approximately 6% of our Pro forma 2013 revenue was from new hardware sales.
-A loss of or disruption in supply of consumables we are selling to an installed base of instruments could substantially harm our business.
+Approximately 31% of our LTM revenue resulted from the sale of such consumables to an installed base of instruments and approximately 5% of our LTM revenue was from hardware revenue.
+A loss of, or disruption in, the supply of consumables we are selling to an installed base of instruments could substantially harm our business.
 All of our blood testing and other non-imaging instruments and supplies are supplied by third parties, who typically own the product rights and supply the product to us under marketing and/or distribution agreements.
 In many cases, we have collaborated with a third party to adapt a human instrument for veterinary use.
 Major products in this area include our chemistry instruments, our hematology instruments and our blood gas instruments and their affiliated operating consumables.
-Revenue from products in these three areas, including revenues from consumables, represented approximately 30% of our Pro forma 2013 revenue.
+Revenue from products in these three areas, including revenues from consumables, represented approximately 32% of our LTM revenue.

-Imaging hardware, software and services represented approximately 17% of Pro forma 2013 revenue.
+Imaging hardware, software and services represented approximately 15% of LTM revenue.
 Digital radiography is the largest product offering in this area, which also includes ultrasound instruments.
 Digital radiography solutions typically consist of a combination of hardware and software placed with a customer, often combined with an ongoing service and support contract.
-It has been our experience that most of the economic benefit is generated at the time of sale in this area, in contrast to the blood testing category discussed above where ongoing consumable revenue is often a larger component of economic value.
+Our experience has been that most of the economic benefit is generated at the time of sale in this area, in contrast to the blood testing category discussed above where ongoing consumable revenue is often a larger component of economic value as a given blood testing instrument is used.

-Other CCA revenue, including single use diagnostic and other tests, pharmaceuticals and biologicals as well as research and development, licensing and royalty revenue, represented approximately 33% of our Pro forma 2013 revenue.
+Other CCA revenue, including single use diagnostic and other tests, pharmaceuticals and biologicals as well as research and development, licensing and royalty revenue, represented approximately 29% of our LTM revenue.
 Since items in this area are often single use by their nature, our typical aim is to build customer satisfaction and loyalty for each product, generate repeat annual sales from existing customers and expand our customer base in the future.
 Products in this area are both supplied by third parties and provided by us.
-Major products in this area include our heartworm diagnostic tests, our heartworm preventives, our allergy test kits, our allergy immunotherapy and our allergy tests.
-Combined revenue from heartworm-related products and allergy-related products represented 30% of our Pro forma 2013 revenue.
+Major products and services in this area include our heartworm diagnostic tests, our heartworm preventives, our allergy test kits, our allergy immunotherapy and our allergy testing.
+Combined revenue from heartworm-related products and allergy-related products represented 27% of our LTM revenue.